 Instead, let your car accident lawyer manage any communication with the insurance on your behalf.
 If you haven’t already hired a qualified attorney, the first time the insurance company contacts you is the perfect time to do so.

-After that, protecting yourself takes a more long-term view.
+After that, protecting yourself requires a more long-term view.
 Get in touch with a lawyer to ensure you are fully and accurately represented in any conversations with law enforcement and insurance claims adjusters.

-The best time to call an auto accident attorney is shortly after the accident and before you have any communications with your car insurance company or law enforcement beyond the scene of the accident.
-At this point, the attorney can best assist you in what information to gather and how to interact with the many stakeholders or conduct those interactions on your behalf.
+The best time to call an auto accident attorney is shortly after the accident and before communicating with your car insurance company or law enforcement beyond the scene of the accident.
+At this point, the attorney can assist you with what information to gather and how to interact with the many stakeholders, or even conduct those interactions on your behalf.

-If you do not take this step directly after the accident, don’t wait longer than necessary.
-Your insurance company will likely contact you, or Sacramento law enforcement will ask for a follow up.
-Use these opportunities as prompts to get legal representation.
+Don’t wait longer than necessary.
+Your insurance company will likely contact you, or Sacramento law enforcement will ask for a follow-up.
+Use these incidents as prompts to get legal representation.

-When you’ve had a car accident, determining liability will be crucial to potentially sue for damages against your medical bill and/or property damage.
+When you’ve had a car accident, determining liability will be crucial to potentially sue for damages.
 Your attorney can help you work through all the details of the accident to determine who was at fault and what that means for potential compensation.

 California has at-fault laws for determining liability, which means that damages depend on who is proven to be responsible for the accident.
 Though the officer at the scene may include an initial observation on who may be at fault in the police report, the party suing for compensation will need to prove that others were responsible.